Do you serve people with disabilities other than Cerebral Palsy?

 Early Learning Center: 6 weeks- 5 years

-Day Treatment for Adults: 21 (post high school graduates- adulthood
+Day Treatment for Adults: 21 – Adulthood (or post- high school graduates)

 Where are the services provided?

 This depends on the services that your child/adult needs.
 Below is a list of our programs and the location in which the service is provided.

 Early Intervention: In your home or in the natural environment of the child needing service.

 Early Learning Center: At the Laura Dozer Center located in North Phoenix.
 1802 W. Parkside Ln.
 Phoenix, AZ 85027

 Therapy: At the Laura Dozer Center located in North Phoenix 1802 W Parkside Ln.
 Phoenix, AZ 85027 or at UCP Downtown; 1007 N 7th St .
 Downtown Phoenix on the NE corner of 7th Street and Roosevelt.

 Day Treatment for Adults: At the DTA building located 2 blocks of The Dozer Center.
 22601 N 17th Ave Suite 150 Phoenix, AZ 85027.